-But what do traffic engineers do?
+What do traffic engineers do?

 Traffic engineering is a branch of civil engineering.
-Our goal is to achieve the safe and efficient movement of people and goods on roadways using tools such as traffic control devices (signs, road surface markings, and traffic lights), road geometry, sidewalks and crosswalks, and infrastructure for bicycles.
+Our goal is to achieve the safe and efficient movement of people and goods on roadways using traffic design tools such as traffic control devices (signs, road surface markings, and traffic lights), road geometry, sidewalks and crosswalks, and infrastructure for bicycles.
 Our work involves applying analytical principles and the latest technology to design, operate, and manage transportation modes.

 We provide a full range of traffic engineering services to private real estate developers, public agencies, and institutions such as universities and schools, nationwide.

 To view some of our sample traffic engineering projects, visit our online project portfolio.